Creatures of the Waters

 Sea-lettuce, vast lichens, strange flowers and seeds, the thick tangle openings, and pink turf,

-Dumb swimmers there among the rocks, coral, grass, rushes,
+Dumb swimmers there among the rocks, coral, grass, rushes, and the aliment of the swimmers,

 The sperm whale at the surface blowing air and spray,